bartbutenaers/node-red-contrib-letsencrypt/README.md

-# node-red-contrib-acme-client
+# node-red-contrib-letsencrypt
-A Node-RED node which acts like an ACME client, to renew LetsEncrypt certificates.
+A Node-RED node to request and renew LetsEncrypt certificates.

 :warning: ***This is an experimental version !!!!
 This version is published on Github to be able to discuss it on the Discourse forum...***